judge-r/beautiful-jekyll/aboutme.md

 ## This Website & Learning how to Code ##

 Over the past year or so, I have been teaching myself how to code in several different languages including: C/C++, R, Markdown, HTML, CSS, and JavaScript.
-I wish I had taken a computer science class or two while in school because I still do not know how I got away with being a science major without having to take a programming class.
 I knew absolutely no programming at all before I started my research project and realized I wanted to learn after realizing how valuable it is in many fields.
 In my opinion, basic programming should be a core class requirement for all STEM majors in higher education.
 I learned enough programming to get this website up and running, and I am excited to continue learning.

 ## Running ##